ShivamXD6/Optimize-Windows/README.md

 [![Discord](https://img.shields.io/badge/Join-Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/gw3cRp6xBw)
 [![Contribute](https://img.shields.io/badge/Contribute-Start%20a%20PR-FF4500?style=for-the-badge&logo=github&logoColor=white)](https://github.com/ShivamXD6/Optimize-Windows/compare)

- - This repository contains an Answer File designed to optimize and streamline your Windows installation, making it ideal for gaming, power users, and even low-end laptops or PCs. 🎮💻
+ - This repository contains an Answer File and Some Scripts designed to optimize and streamline your Windows installation, making it ideal for gaming, power users, and even low-end laptops or PCs. 🎮💻
  - For existing Windows and if you don't want to reinstall then it's recommended to use [WinUtil by CTT.](https://github.com/ChrisTitusTech/winutil)

 ## 📑 Table of Contents